Sandeep-456/login-app-assignment/README.md

-# Enterprise Login Application
+# Login Application

-A full-stack, responsive login application featuring a premium "Enterprise" UI theme.
+A full-stack, responsive login application featuring a premium "LOGIN" UI theme.
 Built with React (Vite) and Tailwind CSS on the frontend, and Node.js with Express on the backend.
 This project includes secure authentication, credential validation, a welcome dashboard, and follows modern web development best practices.

 ## 🚀 Features